 With moody guitars, thumping percussion and kaleidoscopic vocal tones, Rhythm Rampage is a Pittsburgh based award-winning singer/songwriter duo with a will of their own.
 Charming audiences coast to coast with intricate guitar playing, impressive vocals, and innovative melodies.
 Britta and Brooke Dodgen, known collectively as Rhythm Rampage invoke traditional country music storytelling with a modern fusion.

 Touring regularly, Britta and Brooke have created quite a buzz playing well over 1,000 shows across the United States and gaining over 270K followers on social media.
 Rhythm Rampage received a warm reception at both CMA Fest and Country Music Radio Seminar.
 Their debut single Guitar Getaway reached #9 on the New Music Weekly Country Main Chart and #7 on the New Music Weekly Country Top 30 Indie Chart.
-The duo's soul grasping second single, Fade Out, hits country radio soon.
+The duo's soul grasping second single, Fade Out, is now on country radio.
 In addition, Rhythm Rampage signed a three-year music licensing agreement to pitch and promote their songs to film, television, and commercials.

 "Rhythm Rampage is like a country version of 'Heart'."